SoftUni-Internal/interactive-content/EN/03-Compenents-Deep-Dive/01-Component-Lifecycle.md

 [slide]
 # Component Updating

-This phase starts with the beginning of the react component and expand by receiving new updates
+This phase starts with the beginning of the react component and expands by receiving new updates:

 - **static getDerivedStateFromProps:** is invoked just before the render method, both on the initial mount and on following updates.